Grand Guignol: Thematic and structural analysis

 While the original Grand Guignol attempted to present naturalistic horror, the performances would seem melodramatic and heightened to today's audiences.
-For this reason, the term is often applied to films and plays of a stylized nature with heightened acting, melodrama and theatrical effects such as Sweeney Todd, Sleepy Hollow, Quills, and the Hammer Horror films that went before them.
+For this reason, the term is often applied to films and plays of a stylized nature with heightened acting, melodrama and theatrical effects such as Sweeney Todd, Sleepy Hollow, Quills, and the Hammer Horror films that came before them.
 What Ever Happened to Baby Jane?; Hush...Hush, Sweet Charlotte; What Ever Happened to Aunt Alice?; What's the Matter with Helen?; Night Watch and Whoever Slew Auntie Roo? form a sub-branch of the genre called Grande Dame Guignol for its use of aging A-list actresses in sensational horror films.

 Audiences had strong reactions to the new disturbing themes the horror plays presented.
 One of the most prevalent themes staged at the Grand-Guignol was the demoralization and corruption of science.
 The "evil doctor" was a recurring trope in the horror shows performed.
 The popular show The System of Doctor Goudron and Professor Plume by André de Lorde displays a depiction of a doctor typical of the theater.
 Dr. Goudron is portrayed as manic, insane, unreliable.
 He is seen "pac[ing] nervously" and "jumping on [a] desk and gesticulating".
 Later Lorde depicts the scientist as violent, with Goudron attempting to carve out an eye and then bite the hands of guards.
 During the time, curiosity and skepticism ravaged science and medicine.
 The depiction of scientists at the Grand-Guignol reflected the public attitude of fear and disdain.
 Medical science held a reputation of "terror and peculiar infamy".
 Middle-class Parisian society believed science existed in a world of frivolity and falsehood, whereas art existed in a world of honesty.
 Poet Matthew Arnold is an exemplary lens to use in order to understand these sympathies.

 The themes the Grand-Guignol introduced into the horror genre affected how the genre exists today.
 The Grand-Guignol's introduction of naturalism into horror "unmasked brutality of contemporary culture".
 Previously, horror served as escapism, dealing with the supernatural and unrelatable.
 After the theater introduced relatable topics into the genre, the audience could visualize the plots taking place and thus experienced greater fear - the Grand-Guignol transformed the horror plot into something the audience could feel personally.
 Horror became a vehicle for ideas and philosophy where deep "insights gave way to spectacle, and spectacle to violence and gore, until in the end little was left but the gore".
 Today the horror genre begins with "optimism and hope", which "wither before random, chaotic, and inevitable violence".